The New Hiring Practices You Need To Win Talent Today

-With the global job market in crisis, hiring managers must be willing to change to be successful—particularly when hiring for technology jobs.
+With the global job market in high demand, hiring managers must be willing to change to be successful—particularly when hiring for technology jobs.

-Our crisis begins with a flat out labor shortage.
-As of July 2021, unemployment across tech occupations hit 1.5%, well below the national average of 5.4%.
+We have been in a flat-out labor shortage.
+As of July 2022, unemployment across tech occupations hit 1.7%, well below the national average of 3.5%, even with the concerns of a possible recession.
 For the most part, in tech, if you want a job—you already have one.
-Employers increasingly must turn to recruit passive candidates, who are much more likely to take time to convince to move.
+Employers increasingly must turn to recruiting passive candidates, who are much more likely to take time to convince to move.

 And if you think today is difficult to hire, the future is even more bleak.
 With growth in the tech market expected to be 11% through 2029, the additional 500,000+ tech jobs the Bureau of Labor & Statistics expects the US will only be harder to fill—if not impossible.